joelleoqiyi/crowdfunding-analysis/analysis/README.md

 # Kickstarter Project Success Prediction Analysis

-This analysis uses machine learning (Random Forest) to predict Kickstarter project success based on project updates, engagement metrics, and funding progression.
+This analysis uses machine learning (Random Forest and XGBoost) to predict Kickstarter project success based on project updates, engagement metrics, and funding progression.
 It analyzes live projects, providing insights into what factors contribute to campaign success.
+Our comparison shows that XGBoost significantly outperforms Random Forest, especially when backer features are included.

 ## Overview